 Seventy-five percent of Gen Xers are active on some form of social media.
 You’ll mainly find them on Facebook or YouTube: Gen X racks up 1.5 billion views a day on the latter.

 12. Generation X is making up the bulk of leadership roles.

 If you’re an employee, odds are you’re working for a Gen Xer.
-Thanks to their work experience, Gen X accounts for 51 percent of leadership roles globally.
+Thanks to their work experience, Gen X accounts for 51 percent of leadership roles globally as of 2018.
 On the flip side, they’re a little slower to advance in their careers than Boomers or Millennials.

-13. Generation X is in more student debt.
+13. Generation X is in more student debt than previous generations were.

 According to Pew, Gen Xers have seen a marked increase in the amount of student debt over their predecessors.
 When they were in fourth grade in 1977, only one-third of people were borrowing money for college.
 By the time younger Xers were entering college themselves in 2000, 65 percent of students were borrowing.

 14. Generation X is big on getting a good deal.

 Surveys have demonstrated that Gen Xers like to know they’re getting the best deal possible, with 88 percent of respondents joining loyalty and rewards programs.